-12.1 Process management
+12.2 Process management

-The METAPOST library interface registers itself in the table mplib.
-It is based on MPLIB version 3.10.
+The MetaPost library interface registers itself in the table mplib.
+It is based on mplib version 3.11 (LuaTEX used version 2+).
 Not all functionality is described here.
 Once we're out of the experimental stage some more information will be added.
+Using the library boils down to initializing an instance, executing statements and picking up assembled figures in the form of Lua user data objects (and from there on Lua variables like tables).

-12.1.1 new
+12.2.1 new